Marvell Technology (NASDAQ:MRVL) Price Target Raised to $100.00

-Marvell Technology (NASDAQ:MRVL) had its target price raised by stock analysts at Needham & Company LLC from $75.00 to $100.00 in a research report issued on Friday, Price Targets.com reports.
-The firm presently has a “buy” rating on the semiconductor company’s stock.
-Needham & Company LLC’s target price indicates a potential upside of 19.63% from the company’s previous close.
+Marvell Technology (NASDAQ:MRVL) had its price target boosted by JPMorgan Chase & Co. from $85.00 to $100.00 in a research report sent to investors on Friday, FinViz reports.
+They currently have an overweight rating on the semiconductor company’s stock.

-A number of other equities analysts also recently commented on the company.
-Morgan Stanley boosted their price objective on Marvell Technology from $61.00 to $63.00 and gave the stock an “equal weight” rating in a research report on Thursday, October 7th.
-Wells Fargo & Company boosted their price objective on Marvell Technology from $50.00 to $62.00 and gave the stock an “equal weight” rating in a research report on Friday, August 27th.
-UBS Group boosted their price objective on Marvell Technology from $87.00 to $95.00 and gave the stock a “buy” rating in a research report on Friday.
-The Goldman Sachs Group raised Marvell Technology from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from $63.00 to $95.00 in a research report on Friday.
-Finally, Credit Suisse Group boosted their price objective on Marvell Technology from $85.00 to $105.00 and gave the stock an “outperform” rating in a research report on Friday.
-Three research analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $93.28.
+Other equities research analysts also recently issued reports about the company.
+UBS Group upped their price objective on Marvell Technology from $87.00 to $95.00 and gave the company a buy rating in a research report on Friday.
+Citigroup upped their price objective on Marvell Technology from $70.00 to $87.00 and gave the company a buy rating in a research report on Friday.
+Jefferies Financial Group restated a buy rating and set a $98.00 price objective (up from $82.00) on shares of Marvell Technology in a research report on Friday.
+Susquehanna Bancshares upped their price objective on Marvell Technology from $75.00 to $82.00 and gave the company a positive rating in a research report on Wednesday, December 1st.
+Finally, Morgan Stanley upped their price objective on Marvell Technology from $63.00 to $86.00 and gave the company an equal weight rating in a research report on Friday.
+Three investment analysts have rated the stock with a hold rating and twenty-six have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of Buy and a consensus target price of $95.77.

 Marvell Technology, Inc engages in the provision of data infrastructure semiconductor solutions.
 It offers compute, networking, storage and custom related solutions.
 The company was founded in 1995 and is headquartered in Wilmington, DE.